Over the last decade, we’ve seen a lot of changes in digital advertising.

 When third-party cookies disappear, many of these functions advertisers depend on will not be possible in the same way.

-The industry has been looking for technical solutions to rebuild advertising without third-party cookies, and we’re spending a lot of time to make sure Google’s Privacy Sandbox works as effectively as it can for all our AdThrive publishers.
+The industry has been looking for technical solutions to rebuild advertising without third-party cookies.
+We’re spending a lot of time making sure Google’s Privacy Sandbox works as effectively as possible for all our AdThrive publishers.

 However, there’s a path we have complete control over that we can pursue in parallel: sales!

 Direct ad sales give advertisers the results they want